RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 To schedule periodic backups for a database:

-1. Go to: **databases**
-1. Click on the database that you want to configure backups for.
+1. In **databases**, click on the database that you want to configure backups for.
 1. In **configuration**, select **Periodic backup**.
 1. Select an interval for the backups to run either every **1**, **4**, **12** or **24** hours.
 1. Select one of the available storage types.
 1. Enter the details for the selected storage type.
+1. To save the database configuration, click **Update**.

 ### FTP server